Stephanie McMahon

 The daughter of Vince and Linda McMahon, she is a fourth-generation wrestling promoter as a member of the McMahon family.
 She began working for WWE at age 13, modeling merchandise for various catalogs.
 McMahon began appearing regularly on-air for WWE (then WWF as the World Wrestling Federation) in 1999 as a part of a storyline with The Undertaker.
-After a brief on-screen relationship with Test, she was engaged to Triple H — whom she married both on-screen and later in real life — which resulted in the McMahon-Helmsley faction storyline.
+After a brief on-screen relationship with Test, McMahon was engaged to Triple H – whom she married both on-screen and later in real life – which resulted in the McMahon-Helmsley faction storyline.
 She has held the WWF Women's Championship once.
 In 2001, she was the on-screen owner of Extreme Championship Wrestling during The Invasion.
 The following year, she was the general manager of SmackDown, but stopped appearing regularly on television after an "I Quit" match with her father.

 After making only sporadic appearances for several years, McMahon began appearing regularly on Raw in 2008 as their general manager before disappearing once again.
-She returned to regular on-air appearances in 2013, this time under the gimmick of an unctuous, judgmental, bullying owner along with on-screen chief operating officer Triple H. They became a power couple and formed the stable The Authority, making what were often shady decrees while claiming only to be concerned for "what's best for business," all the while romanticizing each other in the process with public displays of affection.
-McMahon wrestled her final in-ring match at WrestleMania 34 in April 2018, after which she continued to focus on executive roles in the company.
+She returned to regular on-air appearances in 2013, this time under the gimmick of an unctuous, judgmental, bullying owner along with on-screen chief operating officer Triple H. They became a power couple and formed the stable The Authority, making what were often shady decrees while claiming only to be concerned for "what's best for business", all the while romanticizing each other in the process with public displays of affection.
+McMahon wrestled her final in-ring match at WrestleMania 34 in April 2018, after which she continued to focus on executive roles within the company.

 McMahon's business career began as an account executive for the WWF offices in New York, before becoming the company's head writer and director of creative writing.
 In 2006, she was promoted to senior vice president of creative writing.
 A year later, she became the executive vice president of creative.
 From 2013 to 2022, McMahon served as the company's chief brand officer.
-In July 2022, McMahon was named the chairwoman and co-CEO of WWE, alongside Nick Khan, following her father's retirement.
+In July 2022, McMahon was briefly named the CEO, the chairwoman, and later was named co-CEO of WWE alongside Nick Khan, following her father's retirement due to previous accusations of sex trafficking and harassment inside WWE, including allegations of hush money.
+She then resigned from WWE in January 2023 following her father's return to the company.